 As is usual with my series of posts, I will eventually make a point that that connects to my original question.

-But until then: I have mentioned a lot of companies on this blog—Bob Barker, My Pillow, Wells Fargo, Ecolab, etc.—always with withering disdain.
+But until then: I have mentioned a lot of companies on this blog—Bob Barker, Pillow King, Mega Bank, Industrial Chemicals, Inc, etc.—always with withering disdain.
 I am happy to now highly recommend a company called Amerispan.
 I went to Mexico three times and to Spain once to study Spanish with the help of Amerispan.
 My niece used them to do the same in Costa Rica.
 More about them next time.